 Having tackled Web-based file storage and e-mail, Dropbox is going after photos with the new Carousel app.

 An Internet bug had massive potential security implications.
 But good luck getting information on whether any actual damage was done.

 Codes we live by, laws we follow, and computers that move too fast to care.

 Another chance to catch the most interesting, and important, articles from the previous week on MIT Technology Review.

-If you would like to update the frequency or type of newsletters received, please edit your newsletter preferences or safely unsubscribe.MIT Technology ReviewOne Main StreetCambridge, MA 02142
+If you would like to update the frequency or type of newsletters received, please edit your newsletter preferences or unsubscribe from all MIT Technology Review communications.MIT Technology ReviewOne Main StreetCambridge, MA 02142